You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 A Business Model is a functional concept used by self-employed professionals and companies to define their operations and general goals.

 Business models describe the relationships between intentions, objectives, strategies, and tactics used by companies and individuals when they deal with their clients.
-At the heart of every business model there must be a strategy for creating value.
+At the heart of every business model, there must be a strategy for creating value.

 Click-Through Rate CTR is a metric used in online marketing to measure the performance of a Web page element.

 The CTR average is calculated by counting the number of clicks an element gets and dividing the amount by the number of page impressions times 100.
 For example, a banner ad located at the top of a Web page that is visited 1, 000 times in a day is clicked 11 times.
 The CTR of that banner is just 1.1 percent, a rather poor performance for a premium position.
-It is important for web masters to understand that CTR only reflects the percentage of visitors who clicked on a specific advertisement, but not the number of people who may have viewed the ad and later took action by directly visiting a website.
+It is important for webmasters to understand that CTR only reflects the percentage of visitors who clicked on a specific advertisement, but not the number of people who may have viewed the ad and later took action by directly visiting a website.

 In Pay Per Click advertising, Click-Through Rate can reveal the effectiveness of a Pay Per Click (PPC) ad.
-An example of a PPC advertising is Bing Ads or Google AdWords.
+An example of PPC advertising is Bing Ads or Google AdWords.
 It measures the number of clicks advertisers get compared to the number of impressions the ad has received.
 Click-Through Rate affects the quality score of an ad, so its an important metric in online advertising.
 A high CTR isn't always a good thing though.
 Since advertisers normally pay for every click, a click that doesn't end in a sale or other preferred outcome may be money wasted.

 When someone performs a search in Bing (or I suppose Google) they are presented with a Search Engine Results Page (SERP).
 The person sees a selection of links with Descriptions below the links.
 Based on the placement of the link on the SERP (top, middle, bottom) and the Description, the person clicks on a search result.
 The number of times searchers click on a given search result compared with the number of times that website was returned for that particular search, is the website Click-Through Rate.
 So if a search result is returned in search results 100 times, and that result is clicked on ten times per 100 times it was displayed, the CTR would be 10%.

 Click-Through Rate is important for web reputation management.
-We try to get a high Click-Through Rate and low bounce rate for the web properties and content we create or manage for customers.
+We try to get a high Click-Through-Rate and low bounce rate for the web properties and content we create or manage for customers.
 The combination of a high CTR and a low bounce rate helps search engines confirm the quality of the content we have created, which leads to higher search engine results.

 Clicks are basic units of measurement in the fields of online advertising and marketing.

-In the past, clicks mostly referred to as the process of placing a pointer or cursor on top of Web page element and pressing the left mouse button.
+In the past, clicks mostly referred to as the process of placing a pointer or cursor on top of a Web page element and pressing the left mouse button.
 With the advent of touchscreens and operating systems like Android, iOS and Windows Phone, swipes and taps are replacing mouse clicks, but they are still counted as processes that activate elements on a page.

 Not all clicks are designed to take a visitor to a different Web page.
 Social networking buttons that invite visitors to share, like and vote on content perform complex actions that do not require the visitor to leave the page they are browsing.